Toya Heatley FPSNZ, ANPSNZ, AFIAP

 When I first started playing with photography, I found that seeing a picture and capturing that image in the camera were not as easy as first thought – so I sought learning.
 The more I learned, the more I explored – I joined local camera clubs and the Photographic Society of New Zealand (PSNZ) and haven’t looked back.

 Since that time I served on the committee of Hutt Camera Club for several years, hosted two successful Central Regional Conventions for PSNZ (2009, 2014) and a successful PSNZ National Convention (HUTT2019).
 I also served as a Councillor for the Photographic Society of New Zealand (PSNZ) from April 2015 to April 2019.
-Last year (2019) I briefly took on the role of Secretary for the Hutt Camera Club for a second time, and am still webmaster for PSNZ.
-I am also training to become an accredited PSNZ Judge/Assessor for both Open and Nature images and have recently served a three year term on the selection committee for the NZ Camera book from 2020 to 2022.
+I returned to PSNZ Council in 2021 and served as Vice-President and Councillor for events until 2023.
+I am an accredited PSNZ Judge/Assessor for both Open and Nature images and have recently served a three year term on the selection committee for the NZ Camera book from 2020 to 2022.
 I have also served as the webmaster for the PSNZ website since 2015 and will be stepping down from this role in December 2023.

 I still have many photographic goals ahead of me and am always learning new ways to achieve the images I want.
 Photography is more than a hobby for me now, it’s a passion, and I like to think that passion is transferred into my images.